The-LainOS-Project/LainOS-Layer-03/README.md

 - Lid close: automatically locks screen with swaylock and suspends
 - Audio: PipeWire is bundled by default
 - Time sync: `chrony` (plaintext NTP) is the default; `sdwdate` (Tor-based) is installed but not enabled ~ toggle with `lainos-sdwdate enable`
-- Traffic shaping: `maybenot-tunnel` is available but not enabled by default ~ toggle with `maybenot-tunnel enable`
 - A short quick-start guide (`lainos-quickstart-help`) opens automatically the first time a new user opens a terminal; the full guide (`lainos-help`) is always available

 ---